 What is the Factoring Application Process?

 Some factoring companies and, at least, one internet factoring broker charges an application fee.
 We never charge an upfront application fee when processing your factoring application.
-Only after a speedy review of your large customer payment credit history, credit score, and your current collection process, we will then provide yours with a factoring proposal mapping out all costs and benefits to you with no hidden fees.
-Our goal is to turn your B2G or B2B outstanding invoices into immediate cash so you can get a handle on your payables, payroll, and other expense.
+Only after a speedy review of your large customer payment credit history, credit score, and your current collection process.
+We will then provide yours with a factoring proposal mapping out all costs and benefits to you.
+All that with no hidden fees.
+Our goal is to turn your B2G or B2B outstanding invoices into immediate cash.
+This way you can get a handle on your payables, payroll, and other expense.

 What are the Minimum Factoring Fees?

 Factoring Rates are based on monthly, quarterly or seasonal sales volume or cycle.
 You will see many Factoring providers tout their no minimums policy.
 However, these are typically at a much higher rate in the factor’s term contracts.
-In our proposals to factoring prospects, we like to give our clients a tiered factoring rate so they can be rewarded when they hit higher factored sales revenues and volumes.
-Other factoring companies might make you factor accounts from all your customers, at Businesscash, we do not require all of your company’s invoices to be factored.
+In our proposals for factoring prospects, we like to give our clients a tiered factoring rate.
+That way, they can receive an award when they hit higher factored sales revenues and volumes.
+Other factoring companies might make you factor accounts from all your customers.
+However, at BusinessCash.com, we do not require all of your company’s invoices to be factored.

 What is a Reserve Disbursement?

 To increase yield, many factoring companies will hold your reserve longer.
 Our typical policy is we release your earned factoring reserves minus the factoring fees the following week after your customer’s invoice payments to our lockbox.
-We want to quickly get you paid the final 10-20% of your invoice’s remaining balance so payroll and other expenses can be covered.
+We want to quickly pay you the final 10-20% of your invoice’s remaining balance.
+Doing this, your payroll and other expenses can be covered.
 This also helps hold down your factoring financing company costs.
 The historical percent of returned goods can also affect the factoring process if there is dilution with the payment received.